 It provides the same level online security right through the website, secure the entire visitor’s session.
 Visitors and users will feel safe over your site from first to end page and would visit again in near future.
 SSL certificate makes your site safe to search, share, and shop online so it is advisable to have SSL enabled on every page.

 Businesses that really do care of their customers should secure every web page.
-They should get SSL certificate of a trusted certificate authorities such as RapidSSL, Thawte, Symantec, etc.
+They should get SSL certificate of a trusted certificate authorities such as RapidSSL, Thawte, Digicert, etc.

 Even Google now prefers HTTPS as a ranking booster for SEO purpose.
 A website owner who has implemented HTTPS across the site is likely to get ranking advantage in Google search engine.